GrumpyMonk26/bmi-calculator/README.md

 #### Project description

-##### Let's create a weight converter project that converts pounds to kilograms.
-The webpage features an input field where users can enter a weight in pounds, and the webpage automatically displays the equivalent weight in kilograms.
-After 10 seconds, the result is removed, and the input field is emptied using the 'set time out' method.
-We've also incorporated an error handling feature to handle negative input numbers.
-If the user enters a negative number, the webpage displays an error message, "Please enter a valid number."
-We'll learn how to handle error situations and remove the error message after two seconds using an event listener for the input field.
-The event listener will call a function that performs the desired actions.
+##### Let's embark on creating a weight converter project specifically designed to convert pounds to kilograms.
+The webpage will consist of an input field where users can input a weight in pounds, and the page will dynamically display the equivalent weight in kilograms.
+To enhance the user experience, we will implement a feature that automatically removes the result after 10 seconds, clearing the input field using the 'setTimeOut' method.
+##### Additionally, we have integrated an error handling mechanism to address negative input numbers.
+If the user enters a negative number, the webpage will promptly exhibit an error message stating, "Please enter a valid number."
+To ensure a smooth user experience, the error message will vanish after two seconds using an event listener linked to the input field.
+This event listener will trigger a function responsible for executing the desired actions.
+##### Through this project, we will gain valuable insights into handling error situations, implementing event listeners, and utilizing functions to achieve the intended functionalities.

 ###### Live Demo - https://dazzla-bmi-calc.netlify.app/